Homesteading Blog

 Interview With Marie and Heather from Ben&Junie Handmade in Abbotsford

 In our most recent homesteading blog post article, we get to chat with Marie and Heather from Ben&Junie Handmade based in Abbotsford, they make one-of-a-kind small-batch and hand-made crochet animals and other goodies.
 Check them out at local farmers’ markets and connect with them at the bottom of this blog post.
 Who are you, where are you located, and what aspects of running your home business do you enjoy?
 We are Heather and Marie, friends who first met when we had our children, Ben and June.
-Both of us were born and raised in Abbotsford, and we attend the same church.
-We appreciate the flexibility our business, Ben & Junie, …
+Both of us were born and raised in Abbotsford, and we attend the same

-Interview With Marie and Heather from Ben&Junie Handmade in Abbotsford READ BLOG POST >
+Interview With Marie and Heather from Ben&Junie Handmade in Abbotsford Read Blog Post

 Sea Wolf Soaps and Bath Creations in Abbotsford